 Hook the Surf SOHO up to your WiFi and cellular connections, and it will allow you to set priorities so that if there is WiFi available, it will connect to the WiFi.
 Then if WiFi becomes unavailable, it will automatically switch over to your cellular connection.
 Once WiFi is available again, it connects back up, always keeping WiFi as the priority.

-How WiFi and Cell Internet Setup Will Look On Your Boat
+How Boat WiFi Systems and Cell Internet Setup Will Look

 Now that you know all of the main equipment needed to setup internet on your boat using WiFi and cell signals, here’s an illustration showing the basic components of a WiFi and Cell Signal internet setup on your boat.
 Please note, this is just a simple illustration, and there may be extra components needed to complete the system: